 Reading Time: 2 Minutes

-At Financial Aid Services (FAS) and Genesis Software, we are known for our industry expertise with decades worth of experience.
-But how did our experts first begin their journey in the world of Higher Education and Financial Aid?
+At Financial Aid Services (FAS) and Genesis Software, with decades worth of experience, we are known for our industry expertise!
+But how did our experts first begin their journey in the world of Higher Education?
+This month we are chatting with Jackie Tuthill!
+Jackie is one of our Senior Consultants.
+She is an expert in Direct Loan Disbursing and Regulation, R2T4’s, Program Set Up, Program Reviews, and more!
+Read more about Jackie’s humble beginnings in the industry below!

 When I graduated from college in 2000 with my business degree, I already had an apartment rented – so I knew I had to find a job fast!
 I submitted applications for numerous entry-level positions in banking and accounting.
 Additionally, I prepared a resume and cover letter specifically for a Financial Aid Counselor position at a local college because I found it intriguing and had a longstanding interest in financial counseling.

 Not long after, I was offered the job as a bank teller.
 Due to my panic about adult bills to pay, I accepted it.

 Over the next couple of years, I worked as both a bank teller and staff accountant.
 One day I noticed a job posting at the same school for that Financial Aid Counselor position and I decided to apply for it.
 That began my Title IV journey in 2002!

 In 2007, I received an offer for my first FA (Financial Aid) Director position.
 As I was packing to relocate to Maine, I stumbled upon the original resume and cover letter from 2000 in a coat pocket (don’t judge me for my hoarding, LOL!).
 It felt like a sign that I was destined to work in financial aid eventually.
 I just needed to get there in my own time.